 Sometimes an email can be used to request general information to enhance your basic knowledge.
 However, there are times when you already have general knowledge of the topic.

-An email can be used to request information that allows you to go in-depth.
+An email can be used for a request that allows you to go in-depth.

-Your email should contain specific questions that you like the recipient to answer.
+Your request email should contain specific questions that you like the recipient to answer.

 For example, if you’re interested in purchasing a particular type of jam, you might ask the manufacturer to provide details on the preparation technique.
 Your questions could be related to the preservatives that have been used, the temperature at which the jam was prepared, and the source of the glass used for bottling.